 Elastography with Acousto-optical techniques and Rapid MAgnetic control of biocompatible nanoParticles (EARMAP)

 Funded by Ministry of Science and Innovation under the “Retos de investigación” program 2019

 EARMAP is a coordinated project formed by two subprojects.
 One consists in the development of innovative biocompatible nanoparticles which will be detected acoustically and excited either optically with coherent light and/or magnetically by means of intense, rapidly controlled magnetic fields.
 The other consists in the development of innovative techniques to image the nanoparticles through tissue-mimicking phantoms, quantitatively evaluate their concentration and, simultaneously, to study the viscoelastic properties of the labeled tissues through ultrasound waves produced by the nanoparticles after being excited.
 The global objective of the project is to develop a novel molecular elastography technique by combining magneto-motive ultrasound and photoacoustic technologies with the use of nanoparticles with outstanding photoacoustic and magnetic activity.

-Featured past projects
+Featured past research lines

 In situ imaging of living tissues with cellular spatial resolution (Histo-MRI).

 Funded by European Commission under the FETOPEN (H2020) program 2016